TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 ### Learning Outcomes

+- What is a block?
 - How is a block like a method?
-- How is a block different from a method?
 - What are the two ways to declare a block?
-- How do you return data from a block?
-- What happens if you include a `return` statement in a block?
 - Why would you use a block instead of just creating a method?
 - What does `yield` do?
 - How do you pass arguments to a block from within a method?
 - How do you check whether a block was actually passed in?
 - What is a proc?
+- What is a lambda?
 - What's the difference between a proc and a block?
 - When would you use a proc instead of a block?
-- What is a closure?
-- What is a lambda?
 - What's different between a lambda and a proc?
-- What is a Method (capital "M")?
-- What do Methods basically allow you to do that could probably be pretty interesting when you're writing some more advanced programs later on?

 ### Basics

 A brief recap of the basics...

 You can think of Ruby blocks as anonymous methods.
-If you have any experience with any other programming languages then you may also know them as closures.
-They allow you as the caller to define some of the behavior within a method which allow methods to be flexible in how they handle different user requirements and they allow you to pass those blocks around to other methods as arguments.
+If you have any experience with any other programming languages then you may be familiar with anonymous functions which can act as closures.
+You'll learn about closures a bit later in the lesson.
+They allow the caller of the method to define or act upon some of the data within a method, which allow methods to be flexible in how they handle different requirements, and they allow you to pass those blocks around to other methods as arguments.
 Also interestingly, a block is one of the very few times that something in Ruby isn't itself an object.

 A block can be declared as a single-line or multi-line block and Ruby convention is to use `{}` for single-line and `do..end` for multi-line blocks.
-Arguments can be defined within a block inside pipes `|arg1, arg2|`.
+Parameters can be defined within a block inside pipes `|arg1, arg2|`.
 You'll already know both forms from working with enumerable methods.

 ~~~ruby
 [1,2,3].each { |num| puts num }